 Interviews were digitally recorded and transcribed.
 Where possible interviews are conducted face to face but telephone interviews were also used.
-The telephone interviews were recorded and transcribed verbatim as with face-to-face interviews.
-Permission was sought and granted so that the phone call was not a surprise.
-Respondents were informed about the recording and permission to record was always sought.
+The telephone interviews were recorded (with permission) and transcribed verbatim, as with face-to-face interviews.
 One particular structured interview schedule required interviewees to think before response.
 These informants received the schedule in advance which has the added advantage that the informants may discuss the questions in their family or study group so that the interview itself gives various perspectives - for example from their children.
 Group interviews included meetings with the project management team.
 These explored the aims, vision and operation of the program and discussed research methods and data.
 Group interviews with pupils were hard to manage but produced worthwhile data: in general individual interviews were preferred.